Duran914/test-framework/README.md

 ```Python
 lc_input("jdran@mail.com", selector="#usi_content #usi_email_container #usi_email")
 ```
-* Accepts a string argument of an email address, default is "#usi_content #usi_email_container #usi_email".
+* Requires a string argument of an email address
+* Accpets a default argument of a selector, default is "#usi_content #usi_email_container #usi_email" and should for most LCs.

 #

 ### launch_modal()
-The launch_modal function launches a usi TT or LC modal.
+The launch_modal function launches an usi TT or LC modal.

 #### *Example:*<br>
 ```Python